 A flexible home design means that you shouldn’t have to shoe-horn activities into a given space – you’ll find that your home’s rooms and spaces flex not just individually, but together in ways that make everyday activities and special events easier and more enjoyable.
 For example, a good connection between the dining and living areas will allow you to host large social functions even if the square footage of your home is quite small.

-You will also enjoy your spaces more: flexible house plans also requires that your rooms and spaces each function well, and that they are comfortable, visually pleasing spaces to spend time in.
+You will also enjoy your spaces more: flexible house plans also require that your rooms and spaces each function well, and that they are comfortable, visually pleasing spaces to spend time in.

 Of course, we all want a home with flexible living spaces and rooms that make our lives more enjoyable every day, and that function well through all stages of life.
 That’s obvious.
 What may be less obvious is how to achieve a home that offers these advantages.